Rectification from band gap oscillation: Abstract

 \section{Abstract}

-We consider a chain of divalent atoms with two electronic orbitals per atom, whose length is periodically oscillating with time in response to an external oscillating pressure source.
-We introduce both inter-orbital and intra-orbital hopping between neighboring atoms which as a consequence of the oscillating lattice separation, are also periodically oscillating in time.
-Within the tight binding approximation and in the limit of very small inter-orbital hopping, we get two bands separated by an indirect band gap which itself oscillates due to the oscillating chain length.
-Under suitable choice of hopping parameters (about which it oscillates) and orbital energies, we show that there can be a periodic metal-insulator transition in the half-filled system.
-If the frequency of the metal-insulator transition resonates with an externally applied alternating electric field, it can give rise to the phenomena of half-wave rectification wherein in one half of the cycle the system is metallic and conducting, where as in the other half of the cycle it is insulating and non-conducting. {We also observe that the phenomena remains robust even in the presence of small to intermediate values of onsite electron-electron repulsive interactions.}
+We study a one-dimensional chain of {identical atoms with two electronic orbitals and two electrons per atom}, subject to an external oscillating pressure that periodically modulates the lattice spacing.
+This leads to time-dependent intra- and inter-orbital hopping amplitudes.
+In the tight-binding limit with weak inter-orbital hopping, the system exhibits two electronic bands separated by an oscillating indirect band-gap.
+By tuning hopping amplitudes and orbital energies, a periodic metal-insulator transition emerges in the half-filled system.
+When the frequency of this transition matches that of an external alternating electric field, the system undergoes half-wave rectification: it behaves as a conductor during one half-cycle and as an insulator during the other.
+This dynamic switching enables directional current flow and remains robust under small to intermediate onsite electron-electron interactions.